oyousaf/legxcy/README.md

 # Legxcy

-A full stack ecommerce app developed using MERN, Cloudinary and Stripe
+A full stack ecommerce app developed using Supabase, Cloudinary and Stripe